 According to the Philippine Port Authority, Isla is a danger area.
 But according to residents, they have not been affected by flooding or storms, whereas other nearby communities has been greatly impacted.
 The community believes, “Even fire is not an issue here with the exception of last May, but that wasn’t an accident that was intentional.”
 The community is awaiting a response to a petition filed which asks for proof as to why Isla is a danger area.
 According to residents, “If it’s really not we will look for a place where we can live safely.”

-But while UPA agrees flooding and storms are not a probelm in Isla, “The waves accompanied by strong winds area a concern, but not a real threat because of the break water.
+But while UPA agrees flooding and storms are not a problem in Isla, “The waves accompanied by strong winds area a concern, but not a real threat because of the break water.
 The waves are causing high tides, but the solid wave does not affect them.
 Only the strong winds affect them since they have light roofs.”
 On the other hand unlike residents, UPA will admit that fire is one potential problem for the community, “If you will look at the area, it seems that the Isla and Parola are both fire zone areas since the houses are too close and the firemen cannot enter the area during fire incidents.
 But the advantage of Parola is that, they are near the road.”

 But despite the opinions of residents, according to the NHA, “Presidential priority is given to families in danger zones…waterways, creeks and esteros… So it is the recommendation of the government that priority of clearing should be conducted within the danger zone near or within or adjacent the water ways.”
 With a presidential order already having been issued, it seems likely that a relocation will occur.